artsy/hokusai/README.md

 - Install development packages: `pip install -r requirements.txt`

-Hokusai can be run directly with `python bin/hokusai`
+- To install the package from this repo, clone it and then run `(sudo) pip install --upgrade .`  Alternatively, Hokusai can be invoked directly in this repo with `python bin/hokusai`

 [Minikube](https://github.com/kubernetes/minikube)